nickkeenan/wp-against-humanity/Black Cards.md

 Top 10 _____ plugins for WordPress.

-Did you hear that WordCamp is renaming the genius bar?
+Did you hear that WordCamp is renaming the happiness bar?
 It's now called the _____ bar.

 Have you tried the new plugin called _____?
 It adds _____ to your site.